Procedure Sexual Harassment of Students Prohibited

 - Using derogatory sexual terms for a person;

 - Standing too close, inappropriately touching, cornering, or stalking a person; or

 - Displaying offensive or inappropriate sexual illustrations on school property.

-Annually, the superintendent or designee will convene an ad hoc committee composed of representatives of certificated and classified staff, volunteers, students and parents to review the use and efficacy of this policy and procedure.
-The compliance officer will be included in the committee.
-Based on the review of the committee, the superintendent will prepare a report to the board including, if necessary, any recommended policy changes.
-The superintendent will consider adopting changes to this procedure if recommended by the committee.
+The Superintendent or designee annually will convene an ad hoc committee composed of representatives of certificated and classified staff, volunteers, students, and parents to review the use and efficacy of this policy and procedure.
+The Title IX Coordinator will be included in the committee.
+Based on the review of the committee, the Superintendent will prepare a report to the Board of Director including, if necessary, any recommended policy changes.
+The Superintendent will consider adopting changes to this procedure if recommended by the committee.

 Adopted: February 13, 2012